rav-pradhan/ravii.dev.personal/writing/personal/_posts/2021-10-16-anxieties-and-ambience.md

 ---
 title: Anxieties and Ambience
-tags: ['personal', 'music', 'work']
+layout: post
-summary: "Or how I destress with discordance."
+description: "Or how I destress with discordance."
 ---

 Life has been stressful recently, as I'm sure it has been for many here in the UK and around the world.
 Pandemic, health